nobl9/sloctl/README.md

    EOF
    ```
 3. Apply the project from `project.yaml`.
-   Interactive mode has to be used for `docker run` in order to keep the STDIN
-   open and allow the `project.yaml` contents to be piped into
+   To keep STDIN open and allow piping the contents of `project.yaml` into
-   `docker run` call.
+   the `docker run` command, use interactive mode with `docker run`.

    ```shell
    cat project.yaml | docker run --rm -i \